fbpx

 • Itchiness in the throat, mouth, ears, and nose

-Even people who are not allergic to black mold may experience some of the above symptoms after prolonged exposure to black mold mycotoxins.
+Even people not allergic to black mold may experience some of the above symptoms after prolonged exposure to black mold mycotoxins.

 Chronic illnesses